notificohq/docs/docs/plugins/core.md

 Where `RECIPIENT` is a recipient entity.
 See [Recipient](../recipient.md) for more info.

-### How this works under hood:
+## How this works under hood
 The Pipeline is forked in the runtime, preserving the current pipeline context.
 The forked pipelines start from the following step.
-This step creates a pipeline for every contact, matching current pipeline's channel for every recipient, resulting in `Recipients * Contacts` pipelines.
+This step creates a pipeline for every recipient, resulting in `Recipients` pipelines.